gravitee-lab/GraviteeCiCdOrchestrator/std-ops/deployment/cci-pipeline-defs/dev-repos/README.md

 https://github.com/gravitee-io/graviteeio-access-management
 ```

-Running the deployement for the diff list :
+Running the deployment for the diff list :

 ```bash
 export A_FOLDER_OF_UR_CHOICE=~/gravitee-orchestra-std-ops-real-diff